CuratorCat/pcc-archive.org/wiki/ens/index.md

 ### 1. How do I get mine?

 - You have to own a PCC Cat, and the cat must not tied to a .pcc.eth subdomain.

-- PCC Official Claim Page: [purrnelopescountryclub.com/claim/ens](https://www.purrnelopescountryclub.com/claim/ens).
+- Official PCC ENS Claim Page: [purrnelopescountryclub.com/claim/ens](https://www.purrnelopescountryclub.com/claim/ens).

 ### 2. Do I own that .pcc.eth ENS?